openmv/openmv/ml/cmsisnn/README.md

   1. `./models/cifar10/test.sh` - You should get an accuracy of about 80%.
   2. `python2 nn_quantizer.py --gpu --model models/cifar10/cifar10_train_test.prototxt --weights models/cifar10/cifar10_iter_70000.caffemodel.h5 --save models/cifar10/cifar10.pkl` - Note how the accuracy stays at about 80%.
   3. `python2 nn_convert.py --model models/cifar10/cifar10.pkl --mean caffe/examples/cifar10/mean.binaryproto --output models/cifar10/cifar10.network`.
   4. And that's it!
 You've created a CNN that will run on the OpenMV Cam!
 Keep in mind that your OpenMV Cam has limited weight/bias heap space so this limits the size of the network.
+To run the CNN copy the `models/cifar10/cifar10.network` file to your OpenMV Cam's disk and then run our CIFAR10 Machine Learning Examples.

 ## Training a CIFAR10 Fast Model
 1. Now we're going to train a CIFAR10 Fast Model which is 60% smaller than the cifar10 network with only a 2% loss in accurary.